 A Short History of Nockamixon Township

 Nockamixon touches the Delaware River at a place called “the Narrows.”
-Here red shale cliffs tower above the Delaware River slowing down early transportation on the river banks.
+Here red shale cliffs tower above the Delaware River.
+These cliffs slowed down early transportation along the banks of the Delaware River.

 The meaning of the native-inspired name, “Nockamixon” is unknown.